 The digital transformation encompasses consumer electronics, online shopping and education, eGovernment and Gig work.
 And as our societies undergo this transformation, so do civil society organisations (CSOs).
 What started with digitalised back offices, eMail and accounting, has evolved in CSOs maintaining data and databases, using biometrics and bots, and experimenting with artificial intelligence.
 Some CSOs have entered into alliances with tech companies while others keep their distance, criticising their business models and advocating for change.

 Recently the issue hit the news headlines when western armed forces, but also ICSOs, left Afghanistan hastily.
 And the question of personal data, biometric data in particular, of Afghans left behind, was asked.
-However, our discussion goes beyond a single incident and tries to establish what needs to be done beyond good intentions, progressive mandates, and grassroots involvement in securing the well-being of individuals and the integrity of civil society structures in the digital space.
+However, our debate went beyond a single incident and tried to establish what needs to be done beyond good intentions, progressive mandates and grassroots participation to ensure the well-being of people and the integrity of civil society structures in the digital space.

 The digital rights movement has created very high standards of data protection and data autonomy.
 However, they cannot be attained without cyber security.
 This then begs the question of how to reach a maximum degree of security in an environment that is often cash-starved and to a high degree dependent on philanthropy and collaboration with Hi-Tech companies?

 So, the question stands: Cyber Security – A Blind Spot for Civil Society Actors on the Internet?